slatedocs/slate/source/includes/_banks.md

 ## Get user tokens

-If you are using the first option ([get user authorization for existing accounts ](#bank-integrations-guide-get-user-authorization-for-existing-accounts)) then the next step is to generate tokens so you can call API endpoints on behalf of the user who authorized your banking app.
+When using the first option to ([get user authorization for existing accounts ](#bank-integrations-guide-get-user-authorization-for-existing-accounts)) then this step is to generate user-level tokens so you can call API endpoints on behalf of the user who authorized your banking app.
 You do this using the access code that was returned to you as a query string parameter in the *redirect_uri* you provided us.

 > Example Request: